 We execute a wide variety of surgical procedures, including, but not limited to, neutering and spaying, declawing, growth removals, abdominal exploratory, cystotomy as well as some orthopedic procedures.

 We offer pre-anesthetic blood work, surgical IV fluids to be administered during the procedure as well as pain medication to take home to keep your pet comfortable during it's recovery.

 Pre-anesthetic testing is beneficial in determining if there are any underlying problems before anesthesia is administered .
 This is important for all surgeries and would help us better make decisions on use of anesthetics for your pet.
 These values are kept in your pet's records and can be used to compare with future blood work.

 We use up-to-date monitoring equipment for the safety of your pet, as well as circulating water blankets to avoid hypothermia and aid in faster recovery.

-Surgeries may be scheduled by calling or using our printable Registration Form.
+Surgeries may be scheduled by calling our office.
+View our printable surgical consent form.

 Our well-stocked pharmacy allows us to fill your prescription immediately after seeing Dr. Ackler.
 Instructions are clearly printed and explained to you.

 We recommend calling ahead for prescription refills to allow a minimal wait time.
 For a small postage fee, refills can be conveniently mailed to your home.